OpenBB-finance/OpenBB/README.md

 Anaconda's Python distribution.

 1. [Install Anaconda](https://docs.anaconda.com/anaconda/install/index.html) (It's on the AUR as anaconda or miniconda3!)
+   - Follow the instructions specified on the website above:
+      - If you are using macOS click [Installing on MacOS](https://docs.anaconda.com/anaconda/install/mac-os/)
+      - If you are using WSL or Linux click [Installing on Linux](https://docs.anaconda.com/anaconda/install/linux/)
+      - If you are using Windows click [Installing on Windows](https://docs.anaconda.com/anaconda/install/windows/). **ONLY REQUIRED IF NOT USING WSL**, you also need to install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>

-   - Confirm that you have it with: `conda -V`.
+   - After following the steps, confirm that you have it by opening a terminal and running: `conda -V`.
 The output should be something along the lines of: `conda 4.9.2`

-   - If on Windows, install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>

 2. Install git